Comrob2018/SprintMate/README.md

 A load bar at the top of the tab contains PROJECT and BOARD dropdowns and a **↺ Load Backlog** button.
 The dropdowns are pre-filled to match whatever is selected on the Stories tab.
 Select a project and board, then click **↺ Load Backlog** to fetch all open issues that have no sprint assigned.
 The load bar works the same way as the Active Sprint board's load toolbar — you can load a backlog without visiting the Stories tab first.

 Results display in a sortable, filterable table with columns for KEY, SUMMARY, ASSIGNEE, PRIORITY, PTS, TYPE, and DUE DATE.
 Use the filter box at the top to search live across all columns.
+Epics and sub-tasks are excluded — the backlog only shows stories, bugs, tasks, and other sprint work items.

 **Right-clicking any row** opens a context menu.
 Menu items adapt for single vs multi-selection: